Dr. Jamila Minga

 The narrative also follows a dedicated group of graduate students from North Carolina Central University’s (NCCU) Speech-Language Pathology program.
 Amidst the Covid Pandemic, these students adapt and learn to facilitate an online communication treatment group for RHD stroke survivors.

 In 2023, this documentary was selected for screening at four prestigious film festivals: the North Carolina Film Festival, the Longleaf Film Festival, the Raleigh Film & Art Festival, and the Foothills Film Festival.
+In 2024, the documentary was made available to the public through The Public Broadcasting Service (PBS).

 The documentary is directed by Michael Pearce, a professor of mass communication at NCCU.
 His direction brings a unique perspective to the film, making it a must-watch for anyone interested in understanding the human side of medical conditions like RHD.